xalbd/beadgen/README.md

 ### Install

-First, install Python 3.10+ and the requesite Python packages for the back-end file generation listed in `backend/requirements.txt`.The latest versions of each should work.
+First, install Python 3.10+ and the requisite Python packages for the back-end file generation listed in `backend/requirements.txt`.The latest versions of each should work.

 Then, install the Node environment/dependencies needed for the front-end user interface.